 The Untold Truth Of Taylor Swift

 Starting with her tenacity as a teenager, Swift's personal story has been filled with heartbreaks, drama, and personal triumphs.
 And with the public eye constantly on the singer, Swift has navigated fame in an unprecedented way.
+Calling all Swifties, this is the untold truth of Taylor Swift.

-Details of Taylor Swift's childhood
+Taylor Swift's Pennsylvania childhood

-When Swift played a show in Philadelphia during her 2018 tour, she said, "This is what I call a hometown show."
-She told the audience about her recent stop by the house she grew up in.
+Taylor Swift started her career as a country music star.
+But she didn't grow up in the South.
+In fact, Swift is from Reading in Southeastern Pennsylvania.
+The young girl grew up in Wyomissing Township on an 11-acre Christmas tree farm.
+When Swift played a show in Philadelphia during her 2018 tour, she said (via The Morning Call), "This is what I call a hometown show."
+The "Fearless" singer told the audience about her recent stop by the house she grew up in.
 "It's not my family farm anymore.
 We sold it when we went to Nashville," she explained to her fans.
 "I've been thinking about how cool it is to be back where I started writing songs."

-The legend of Taylor Swift's introduction to guitar
+The legend behind her introduction to guitar

 A Pennsylvania-based computer store slash music studio owner has said he played a big role in the music superstar's story.
 As Ronnie Cremer told the New York Daily News in January 2015, his brother apparently introduced him to young Taylor Swift, who came in with her mom and brother to record a demo.
 "It was a couple cover songs.
 I recorded the demo for her.
 It wasn't a great demo, but it was a demo," he recalled.
 Cremer also knew how to play the guitar so after the demo session, Swift's mom asked him to teach her daughter.
 "We're trying to teach her how to play country music," her mom reportedly said.
 But Cremer, a rock fan, confessed he didn't "know the first thing about country music."
 Evidently, it didn't matter, and Cremer said he began to visit Swift at her home in Wyomissing to give her guitar lessons.

 He explained how he would give Swift lessons twice a week in the evenings for a few hours.
 "It went from teaching her guitar, to teaching her how to structure songs," he said.
 "That just clicked to her, and made sense," the technician recounted.
 Looking at her performances as a huge star, Cremer can still see his teaching at work with the singer.
-For example, he remembered teaching her, "'if you want to play a song in F, play it in D and put the capo on the third capo.'
+For example, he remembered teaching her, "'If you want to play a song in F, play it in D and put the capo on the third capo.'
 So you notice when she plays, she still moves that capo around a lot."

 Taylor Swift is from Pennsylvania and made it big in Tennessee, but the singer has a special connection with New Jersey.
 Before she moved to Nashville, the singer would visit the Shore with her family every year.
 "I spent my summers at the Jersey Shore from the time I was 2 until we sold the house in Stone Harbor when I was 14.
 It was a pretty magical place to grow up," Swift explained to the Philadelphia Inquirer.
 And while she was by the ocean, Swift would play her guitar and sing at coffee shops as an unknown performer.
 The future star recalled, "I used to sing karaoke at Henny's [on Third Avenue] and play acoustic shows for hours on end at Coffee Talk, a little cafe on 98th Street."
 She remembered inviting her friends and family to those early performances, who would often "show up and put dollars in my tip jar."
 And she would try to keep the gigs going for as long as possible.
 Swift explained, "When I would run out of material, I'd just start making up songs on the spot."